madelinebirch/Phase-4-Project/README.md

 <img src="Images/knn_visual.png" alt="KNNWith Means Visual" width="400" height="200">
 [KNNWithMeans Model Visualized]

-"k" refers to the number of neighbors considered when making predictions, implying identifying users with similar tastes and incorporating their opinions to predict how a particular user might rate a movie.
+Basically, "k" refers to the number of neighbors considered when making predictions, implying identifying users with similar tastes and incorporating their opinions to predict how a particular user might rate a movie.
 KNNWithMeans calculates predictions by considering the weighted average of ratings from users who share similarities, adjusting for each user's mean rating.
 This adjustment, referred to as "means," helps account for the inherent variability in how users rate items.

 Here is a look at our KNNWithMeans algorithm at work for user 59: